oracle/node-oracledb/INSTALL.md

         rm -rf /var/cache/yum
    ```

-2. Automatically downloading an Instant Client zip file
+2. Automatically downloading an Instant Client ZIP file

-   You can automatically download an Instant Client zip file during image
+   You can automatically download an Instant Client ZIP file during image
    creation.
 This is most useful on Debian-based operating systems.

    The `libaio` (or `libaio1`), `wget` and `unzip` packages will need to be